GheorgheAlex/ensemble-card-game/README.md

 ![Game is won](images/game-is-won.png)
 # 3. Future improvements
 - Drag and drop interface for moving player cards into played cards pile
-- Better performance improvements to make more efficient API calls
+- More efficient API calls to improve app performance
 - An implementation of global states with react redux may improve the app performance by reducing some of the state updates
 - Make the card deck clickable instead of showing the "Pick a card" button

-# 4. App images